Campus Expansion

 • More Upper School spaces for additional programming

-• Harvest rainwater for on-site irrigation
+• Rainwater harvesting system for irrigation

 • How does Parker plan to grow its population and increase the diversity of the student body?